DS4PS/cpp-524-spr-2020/schedule.md

 Or more succinctly:

 ```
-Y-bar{treatment} - Y-bar{control}
-OR
 Y(t) - Y(c)
 ```

 The outcome is measured now as a difference of means instead of a change in probabilities of observing success.
+Thus, we typically care about the **Average Treatment Effects** because it is the easiest thing to measure (the average outcome for the treatment and control groups) and most succinct way to communicate program effectiveness in evaluation studies.

 The probabalistic nature of causal relationships in social science poses challenges to inference because we will almost always observe some differences in group means.
 The hard part is determining whether the observed differences are (1) meaningful and (2) causal.